roberttwomey/DSC180A-Quantifying-Style/assignments/assignment-2.md

 	color and grayscale images.
 Can you quantitatively, automatically distinguish between these two classes of images?
 If so, on the basis of what features?
 	- Images are stored at a variety of resolutions.
-What is a threshold/cutoff of minimum resolutoin necessary to participate in this analysis?
-At what point does imagery become too indistinct to be of use in analysizing visual style?
+What is a threshold/cutoff of minimum resolution necessary to participate in this analysis?
+At what point does imagery become too indistinct/low-information content to be of use in assessing visual style?
-	- What portion of Mondrian's complete ouevre (complete works), as scraped, are viable for use in this analysis of the development of an abstract style?
+	- Given these decisions, what portion of Mondrian's published catalogue raisonné should reasonably be included in your analysis of his stylistic development.

 Describe your decisions about data inclusion and justify your choices.

 * (Descriptive Stats) Statistically summarize the relevant, cleaned attributes and derived features (e.g. in univariate and bivariate analyses) for Mondrian's paintings.
-This includes dates paintings were made, average hue, brightness, saturation, and edge scores, and others.
-You can include interactive visualizations (bokeh) as part of these descriptive analyses.
+This includes metadata about paintings (date made, size, medium), average hue, brightness, saturation, and edge scores, and others.
+You can include interactive visualizations (bokeh) as part of these descriptive analyses of the features of the images and the population as a whole.

 * (Working with Manovich Style-Space Plots) Calculate and plot the distribution of Mondrian paintings in a variety of style spaces following Manovich's methods.
-The analysis should describe the tradeoffs in choice of visual features.
+The analysis should describe the tradeoffs with respect to choice of visual features.
 For instance:
     - Plot single measures vs. time.
 Can you generalize about a trajectory of visual evolution in Mondrian's work?
     - Plot simple bivariate relationships (brightness vs. hue, brightness vs. saturation,